 - name.ytd (texture file)

-- name_hi.yft (additional high quality model file)
+- name_hi.yft (high quality model file)

-- name+hi.ytd (additional high quality texture file)
+- name+hi.ytd (optional high quality texture file)

 The name of the files will determine what car is going to be replaced.
 To replace a different car, simply change the name.